Technickel-Dev/Technickel-Dev.github.io/src/routes/blog/posts/dns-verification-for-your-personal-website-with-brave-creators.md

 - _Type_ - this is the type of the record.
 In DNS land, each type of record specifies doing something different.
 Our record is going to be a TXT record, which is just a record that contains text for sources outside of your domain.
 (Ie. Brave Creators)
 - _TTL_ - how long before the copy of the record hosted on the server is updated or deleted.
 This is not overly important for our purposes, so we will leave it at 1 hour.
 - _Data_ - this is the actual value that we want for the record.
 In our case, we want the value that we copied from step 1.
-  <br><br>

 Now that we understand what each piece of the puzzle does, all that's left to do for this step is to make the record.
-Fill in the information as explained above and click save.<br><br>
+Fill in the information as explained above and click save.

 ![Create the DNS TXT Record](/blog/dns_txt_record.png "Create the DNS TXT Record")